grofit/persistity/docs/serializers.md

 It is a bit long winded and each serializer would need its own type handler but once it is setup you will be able to serialize any type you want in a given way, even the dreaded built in unity types if you wanted to strip certain data from a `GameObject` or whatever.

-## Creating A Transformer
+## Creating A Serializer

-This will hopefully become simpler in the future but the main idea is that you will be passed the type mapping which represents the structure of the data, and you iterate over that drilling down into the tree and converting each step into a piece of data.
+This will hopefully become simpler in the future but the main idea is that you will be passed the type and need to get a mapping for the type which represents the structure of the data, and you iterate over that drilling down into the tree and converting each step into a piece of data.

-So for example if you were to want to create a CSV transformer you would probably create a string builder and look at something like the `BinarySerializer` and `BinaryDeserializer` to see how it writes out each value in a flat manner and just put a comma after it.
+So for example if you were to want to create a CSV serializer you would probably create a string builder and look at something like the `BinarySerializer` and `BinaryDeserializer` to see how it writes out each value in a flat manner and just put a comma after it (well its obviously a bit more complex but thats the basics).

+Ultimately almost all De/serializers will take some configuration and an `IMappingRegistry` which will handle the type mapping for the types.